 Below are the different characteristics of agile software as follows:

-The aim of the agile process in SDLC is to satisfy customer, so agile process put the focus on customer’s requirements and allow multiple iterations, which allow a customer to make changes till he is satisfied.
+1. Iterative: The agile process in SDLC aims to satisfy the customer, so the agile process focuses on the customer’s requirements and allows multiple iterations, allowing a customer to make changes until he is satisfied.

-Software development system in agile divides the larger part of the system into smaller parts or into manageable pieces called module and this plays a very important role in the software development process.
+2. Module: The software development system in Agile divides the larger part of the system into smaller parts or manageable pieces called a module, which plays a very important role in the software development process.

-The parsimony is needed to mitigate risks and achieve goals by minimal modules.
+4. Parsimony: Parsimony is needed to mitigate risks and achieve goals with minimal modules.

-The agile process develops the system in increments because of iterative nature and each increment is independent of previous once but at the finishing stage, all the increments are integrated into a complete system.
+5. Incremental: The agile process develops the system in increments because of its iterative nature.
+Each increment is independent of the previous one, but at the finishing stage, all the increments are integrated into a complete system.

-In agile there are chances of new risks occurrence because of its iterative nature so its adaptive nature allows handling new risks and allows the changes in the real time requirements.
+6. Adaptive Nature: In agile, there are chances of new risks occurring because of its iterative nature.
+Hence, its adaptive nature allows for handling new risks and allows changes in real-time requirements.

-7) Risks associated with the process are convergent by using an iterative and incremental approach.
+7. Risks associated with the process are convergent using an iterative and incremental approach.

-8) As the agile process is collaborative in nature, so it requires good communication among software development teams.
+8. The agile process is collaborative, so it requires good communication among software development teams.

-9) Agile processes are prioritizing customers’ satisfaction over the technology and process, so the good development team increases the performance and productivity of the project.
+9. Agile processes prioritize customers’ satisfaction over the technology and process, so a good development team increases the performance and productivity of the project.

-Agile model is into existence because it works on a quick delivery aim and open to accepting requirements changes at even late stage.
+The agile model exists because it works on a quick delivery aim and is open to accepting requirements changes at a late stage.
 It allows the user to interact face to face during requirements documentation.

-- Its methodology is such which has an adaptive team that is quick and alert to deal with the changing requirements.
+- Its methodology is such that it has an adaptive team that is quick and alert to deal with changing requirements.

-- Agile put prime focus on product delivery with a satisfied customer and on time.
-Agile methodology welcomes changes in the project at any stage of development and the agile team responds well with it.
+- Agile focuses on product delivery with a satisfied customer and on time.
+Agile methodology welcomes changes in the project at any stage of development, and the agile team responds well to them.

-- The team makes sure to deliver working software frequently within weeks rather than months.
-Customer satisfaction is an important principle by delivering rapid and continuous delivery of small and useful software.
+- The team delivers working software frequently within weeks rather than months.
+Customer satisfaction is important in delivering rapid, continuous small, and useful software delivery.